Dant86/finm_33165_final_project/README.md

 All code used to train the model and evaluate its performance will be written inside `src`.
 Specifically:
 * `src/agent` contains all code used to define the trading environment and training loop.
 * `src/portfolio_eval` contains all code used to evaluate trading performance.

+## Contributing

+In order to minimize the probability of merge conflicts, the following constraints are imposed on `src`:
+* Code must be `ruff` compliant
+* Code must be `pylint` compliant
+* Code must be `mypy` compliant

+If we adhere to the same style guidelines, we minimize any potential friction in contributing.

+**To test all changes locally, simply run** `./format_test.sh`.